Job Hunting During a Recession

 Research Thriving Industries

 For example, regardless of the economic state of the union, people still get sick and need medical attention.
 Healthcare providers still need financial analysts just like any other industry.
 You can shift your Wall Street experience to Main Street and target heath care providers.

 Target Specific Companies

 This is a sound strategy during prosperous times and imperative during recessions.
 Once you’ve identified thriving industries, you can now identify specific companies to focus your efforts on.
 Assume you’ve identified 10 different companies that are thriving.

 Geographic flexibility is very important since you may be in a location where the economy (especially for your position) is in dire straits and you may need to relocate to support yourself and family.
 Temporary roles or part-time positions are worth considering since it will at least provide some financial sustenance.

 Recessions are part of the world we live in and economic cycles will continue indefinitely.
-Today (2018), the economy is thriving and unemployment is hovering around 4%.
+Today, the economy is thriving and unemployment is less than 4%.
 As we recently witnessed during the 2008 recession, the market fell nearly 40% and unemployment peaked at 10%.
 High paying jobs with ostensible job security were suddenly eliminated and millions of Americans found themselves unemployed.

 Does your resume market you well?
 Find out with our free resume review!